Santabo/fortnite-build-manager/README.md

-# Fortnite Build Manager
+# Fortnite Build Manager (WIP)
- Useful tool to manage build paths for Fortnite Builds using the Neonite and Carbon tools
+ Useful tool to manage build paths for Fortnite Builds using the Neonite and Carbon tools.